What is the course about?

 How will I be taught, and will there be any work outside the class?

-Tutor-led discussion, small-group discussion, participating in writing exercises in-class, workshop readings, tutor feedback and class discussion.
+Tutor-led discussion, pair and small-group discussion, participating in writing exercises in-class, workshop readings, tutor feedback and class discussion.
 There will be an optional homework exercise set each week.

 All writing courses at City Lit will involve an element of workshop.
 This means that students will produce work which will be discussed in an open and constructive environment with the tutor and other students.
 The college operates a policy of constructive criticism, and all feedback on another student’s work by the tutor and other students should be delivered in that spirit.